Access to cancer treatment

 SMC – Scottish Medicines Consortium

 Each nation has a different name for local health bodies.
-In England, they are called primary care trusts (PCTs), in Scotland and Wales they are called health boards, and in Northern Ireland they are called health and social care trusts.
+In England, they are called Clinical Commissioning Groups (CCGs), in Scotland and Wales they are called health boards, and in Northern Ireland they are called health and social care trusts.

 If you want to apply to your local health body for a drug or treatment, you'll need to follow the procedures they set out.
 These may differ from region to region.
 Some have leaflets or information on their websites explaining what you should do.
 Your cancer specialist will also explain the local process to you.

-Some people may consider other options, such as paying for drugs or treatments that they can't get on the NHS.
+Some people may consider other options, such as paying for drugs or treatments that they can't get throught the NHS or their health and social care trust.

 It can be very difficult when you feel that a drug or treatment that could benefit you isn’t readily available.
 You may feel angry, frustrated and let down.
 Dealing with this as well as your cancer can feel overwhelming.